sawa-khraish-raja/sawa-explorer/DEPLOYMENT.md

 ### Step 3: Get Firebase Service Account Keys

-For DEV environment:
+For dev environment:
 1. Go to Firebase Console > Project Settings > Service Accounts
 2. Click "Generate New Private Key" for `sawa-explorer-dev`
 3. Download the JSON file
 4. Copy the entire JSON content

-For PRD environment:
+For prd environment:
 1. Go to Firebase Console > Project Settings > Service Accounts
 2. Click "Generate New Private Key" for `sawa-explorer`
 3. Download the JSON file